-RALEIGH – Campbell Law School will unveil a new work of public art from world renown sculptor and artist Thomas Sayre on Saturday, March 21.
+RALEIGH – Campbell Law School will unveil a new work of public art from world renowned sculptor and artist Thomas Sayre on Saturday, March 21.

 Entitled “Preponderance,” the sculptures were commissioned as part of the celebration of the 40th anniversary of law school’s first graduating class and the 10th anniversary of the law school’s groundbreaking move from Buies Creek to downtown Raleigh.
 The installation was the brainchild of Sayre along with Campbell Law Dean J. Rich Leonard and art aficionado Kathy Creed, wife of Campbell University President Dr. J. Bradley Creed.
 “Preponderance” – named after the legal standard of evidence – will soar 22 feet tall (more than three times the height of the average person) above the law school’s main entrance off Hillsborough Street.

 “The origins of some of Raleigh’s most iconic symbols trace back to Thomas Sayre,” Dean Leonard said.
 “We are beyond proud to partner with his vision and debut one of his stunning monuments, adding to our city’s vibrant network of works of art for all to enjoy.”